shepherdjerred/scout-for-lol/packages/frontend/src/pages/privacy.md

   subject to certain limitations under applicable law, that your personal information be erased from our possession and, by extension, from all of our service providers.
-Fulfillment of some data deletion requests may prevent you from using 37signals services because our applications may then no longer work.
-In such cases, a data deletion request may result in closing your account.
+Fulfillment of some data deletion requests may prevent you from using the service because the bot may no longer be able to provide personalized data.
 - **Right to Complain.** You have the right to make a complaint regarding our handling of your personal information with the appropriate supervisory authority.